TizzyT566/BijouDB/README.md

 > NotNull is the default, use a `IDataType.nullable` to explicitly use null

-> PRIMARY KEY and FOREIGN KEY is replicated loosely with `References`
+> PRIMARY KEY and FOREIGN KEY is replicated loosely with `Reference`

 ## Custom DataTypes
 You can create your own data types by implementing the interface `BijouDB.IDataType`